-With Munich’s famed Oktoberfest in full swing and fall officially beginning, we’re eager to join the seasonal festivities with copper-colored Oktoberfest (aka märzen) beers.
+With Munich’s famed Oktoberfest continuing through October 5, we’re eager to join the festivities with copper-colored Oktoberfest (aka märzen) beers.
 A German-style lager traditionally brewed in March and laid to rest in cool cellars until fall, Oktoberfest beers are malty, medium-bodied and an ideal match to the rich flavors of the season.
-And thankfully you don’t need to dig out your lederhosen or book a transatlantic flight to partake—here are a few of our favorites you can drink without the jetlag.
+And thankfully you don’t need to dig out your lederhosen or book a transatlantic flight to partake—here are a few of the best Oktoberfest beers to drink without suffering jetlag.

 Boulder, CO, 9.3% ABV

-Every year, Avery makes one lone lager—and this big, malty Oktoberfest is it.
-Part of the brewery’s Dictator Series, The Kaiser sports a gorgeous copper hue with notes of caramel and a wallop of floral hops.
+At almost twice the strength of traditional märzenbiers, Avery’s The Kaiser sports a gorgeous copper hue with notes of caramel and a wallop of floral hops.
 It’s the perfect partner for rich soups and roasted chicken.

 Ayinger Oktoberfest Märzen